 WHEREAS, The District is fully prepared to amend this Plan as determined by the Board of Directors as necessary and in accordance with applicable laws of this state.

 NOW THEREFORE BE IT RESOLVED:

-The Board of Directors of the Pineywoods Groundwater Conservation District does hereby adopt the 2008 Pineywoods Groundwater Conservation District Management Plan.
-This, the 11th day of December, 2008.
+The Board of Directors of the Pineywoods Groundwater Conservation District does hereby adopt the 2012 Pineywoods Groundwater Conservation District Management Plan with amendments.

+This, the 11th day of October 2012.